vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 1. Training a model using Scikit-Learn API.
 2. Converting the model to the standardized PMML representation.
-3. Deploying the model in "PMML interpretation" and "PMML to Java bytecode transpilation" modes,
+3. Deploying the model in "PMML interpretation" and "PMML to Java bytecode transpilation" modes.

 ### Model training